bexilin/DVO_SLAM_with_SE_Sync/README.md

 # DVO_SLAM_with_SE_Sync

 ## Description of the Project
-SE-Sync, proposed by D. Rosen et al.[1], is claimed to provide certifiably globally optimial sulutions for synchronization over Special Eucliden Group, which can be used in the pose-graph optimization of SLAM systems.
+SE-Sync, proposed by D. Rosen et al.[1], is claimed to be a certifiably correct algorithm for synchronization over Special Eucliden Group and provide globally optimal solution if exists, which can be used in the pose-graph optimization of SLAM systems.
 We want to investigate its performance over g2o[2], a widely used library for graph optimization, on SLAM tasks.

 Our work is based on DVO SLAM[3], a SLAM system that originally utilizes g2o library in its back-end pose-graph optimization.
 We replace g2o codes with SE-Sync, evaluate the performance of modified DVO SLAM on some sequences in TUM dataset[4], and do a comparison with the results of original DVO SLAM.
 Our work is summarized in the following section.